aws-solutions/qnabot-on-aws/source/docs/LLM_Retrieval_and_generative_question_answering/README.md

 #### Requesting Access to Amazon Bedrock Models

 **NOTE: Access must be requested for the Bedrock model that you wish to use.
 This step needs to be performed only once per account in the region where your QnABot is deployed.
-To request access, go to the Model Access page in the Bedrock console: https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html.
+To request access, go to the [Model Access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) page in the Bedrock console.
 Select the models you need access to and request access.**

 ![Model Access](./images/Request_model_access.jpeg)